ibm-cloud-docs/hlf-support/howto/ansible-install-ibm-hlfsupport.md

 Before you can deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric to your Kubernetes cluster, you need to gather the following information:

 - The name of your Kubernetes `namespace`, or `project`, if you are using OpenShift Container Platform.
 - The domain name of your Kubernetes cluster.
-This domain name is used as the base domain name for all ingress or routes that are created by the IBM Blockchain Platform.
+This domain name is used as the base domain name for all ingress or routes that are created by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
   - If you are running OpenShift Container Platform, you can find this value by using the OpenShift web console.
 After logging in to the console, use the drop-down menu next to **OpenShift Container Platform** at the upper left of the page to switch from Service Catalog to Cluster Console.
 Examine the URL for that page.
 It will be similar to `console.xyz.abc.com/k8s/cluster/projects`.
 The value of the domain then would be `xyz.abc.com`, after you remove `console` and `/k8s/cluster/projects`.
   - If you are running any other supported Kubernetes distribution, follow instructions from the distribution documentation to retrieve the domain name after configuring the NGINX Ingress controller.